czechphp/invalid-document/README.md

 $message = $invalidDocument->get(InvalidDocument::IDENTIFICATION_CARD, '123456', 'AB');

 if (true === $message->isRegistered()) {
-    // the document is absolutely not valid
+    // the document is in registry of invalid documents
-    // for example the document might be stolen or just replaced with new one and this one was invalidated }
+    // for example the document might be replaced with new one and this one was invalidated }

 if (false === $message->isRegistered()) {
-    // the document is not kept in the registry of invalid documents
+    // the document is not in the registry of invalid documents
-    // for example typo in the document number may return false }
+    // this does not mean that this document is valid
+    // Ministry of the Interior of the Czech Republic did not specifically declared this document as invalid }
 ```